brunoanc/EternalResourceExtractor/README.md

 * Supports launching from command line with arguments, double clicking on it, and dragging and dropping.
 * ~2-3x faster than QuickBMS on extracting files.
 * Standalone, does not require any additional files.
-* Light, only occupies 1 MB.
+* Lighter than QuickBMS and other extraction tools.
-* Supports both Windows and Linux.
+* Supports Windows, Linux and macOS.

 ## Usage
 The syntax for the CMD is: